-Our credit facility consists of a \$225 million U.S. dollar term loan and a multicurrency revolving line of credit (the revolver) with a principal amount of up to \$500 million.
-The revolver also contains a \$250 million letter of credit sub-facility and a \$50 million swingline sub-facility (available for immediate cash needs at a higher interest rate).
-At December 31, 2016, \$97.2 million was outstanding under the revolver, and \$356.7 million was available for additional borrowings or standby letters of credit.
-At December 31, 2016, \$46.1 million was utilized by outstanding standby letters of credit, resulting in \$203.9 million available for additional letters of credit.
+On June 23, 2015, we entered into an amended and restated credit agreement providing for committed credit facilities in the amount of \$725 million U.S. dollars (the 2015 credit facility).
+The 2015 credit facility consists of a \$225 million U.S. dollar term loan and a multicurrency revolving line of credit (the revolver) with a principal amount of up to \$500 million.
+At December 31, 2017, \$125.4 million was outstanding under the revolver, and \$342.7 million was available for additional borrowings or standby letters of credit.
+At December 31, 2017, \$31.9 million was utilized by outstanding standby letters of credit, resulting in \$218.1 million available for additional letters of credit.